 Figure 1: Layers of the Earth

-Also contained within the lithosphere, is the earth's crust.
+Also contained within the lithosphere, is the earth’s crust.
 The Earth’s crust is composed of oceanic or continental crusts.
-The continental crust is thicker but less dense than oceanic crust, but both are comprised of solid rock.
-As temperatures and/or pressure increases, sections of the lithosphere can melt to form molten rock.
-Molten rock that forms underground, magma, can amass in magma chambers (pockets under the crust).
-When specific temperatures and pressures are reached within the magma chamber, magma will be expelled into the Earth’s crust.
+The continental crust is thicker but less dense than oceanic crust; however, both are comprised of solid rock.
+As temperatures and/or pressure increases, sections of the lithosphere melt to form molten rock.
+Molten rock that forms underground, magma, amasses in magma chambers (pockets under the crust).
+When specific temperatures and pressures are reached within the magma chamber, magma is expelled into the Earth’s crust.
 Volcanoes form when these high-pressure magma chambers are located near weak places in the earth’s crust.
 The chambers expel magma, causing the crust to break open and form a volcano.
 The function of a volcano is to allow gas and lava (previously molten rock) to escape to the surface of the earth.

 PREPARATION - BY LAB TECHNICIAN

 Light a red or orange candle using a lighter or match.
 Allow the candle to burn and melt for a few moments.

 - Hold the beaker tilted slightly horizontally to one side and pour melted candle wax into one side of it, close to the bottom.

 - Continue dripping until you have accumulated approximately 2 tsp of wax.

 - Allow the melted wax to cool and solidify for 5 minutes.

 - Pour a 1-inch layer of sand in the beaker over the wax.

 - Pour water in the beaker, over the sand and wax until ¾ full.

 - Stir the sand with a spoon gently to dampen it.
 Stir carefully to avoid dislodging the melted wax.